Certified-Everlasting Quantum NIZK Proofs: Technical Overview

-Observe now that the NIZK proof $\tPi \seteq (\Setup, \tPro, \tVer)$ is statistically-sound due to the second condition of the theorem, and complete from the first condition.
-Next, we utilize the assumed CE-ZK property to argue statistical zero-knowledge.
-Consider the aforementioned malicious QPT verifier $\Ver^*$ attacking the CE-ZK property of $\Pi$.
-By the first condition of the theorem, we have that $\DelVrfy(\qP,\rhoA) \ra \top$ with overwhelming probability.
-Let us post-select on this outcome and let $\trhoB$ be the resulting state on register $\qreg{B}$.
-By the CE-ZK property, $\trhoB$ can be statistically simulated.
-Also, from the gentle-measurement principle, $\rhoB$ can be statistically simulated as well.
-This means that $\tPi$ satisfies statistical zero-knowledge, concluding the proof. \end{proof}
+Observe now that the NIZK proof $\tPi \seteq (\Setup, \tPro, \tVer)$ is statistically-sound due to the third condition of the theorem.
+Also, completeness follows from the fact that $\tPro$ will obtain $\rhoAB$ such that $\DelVrfy(\qP, \rhoA) = \top$ with overwhelming probability in polynomial time (due to the first condition of the theorem), and the fact that $\tVer$ accepts $\rhoB$ from the second condition.
+Finally, observe that by viewing $\Ver^*$ as a malicious QPT verifier attacking the CE-ZK property of $\Pi$, the state $\rhoB$ output by $\tPro$ can be statistically simulated.
+This means that $\tPi$ satisfies statistical zero-knowledge. \end{proof}

 \begin{remark} We remark that an analogous implication follows for protocols with weaker certified-everlasting witness-privacy notions, such as a certified-everlasting variant of non-interactive witness-indistinguishable (NIWI) proofs. \end{remark}